franklesniak/NE-Illinois-Native-Plants/README.md

 ## How to Use

-In GitHub, click the file `NE-IL-Natives.xlsx`, then click `Download`.
+In GitHub, click the file `NE-IL-Natives.xlsx`, then click `Download` (note: if you don't see the file `NE-IL-Natives.xlsx`, you may need to click `View code` first).

-The Excel file will download and will be present in your `Downloads` folder.
+After you click `Download`, the Excel file will download and then will be present in your `Downloads` folder.
 Navigate to the folder, then open the downloaded file with Excel.

 ## What Areas are Covered by This Project?